fariza-rafa/fariza-rafa/README.md

 - 👯 I’m looking to collaborate on various project.
 - 🤔 I’m looking for help with game development.
 - 💬 Ask me about anything.
-- 📫 How to reach me: Email, Facebook
+- 📫 How to reach me: LinkedIn, Facebook.

 ### 🔥 &nbsp; My Stats :